oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 }'
 ```

 Check that you get a 204 response, and then try to add another Todo task to see what happens.
-You won't be able to add another task, and if you open the dev tools and inspect the console tab, you will see a 401 Unauthorized error.
+You won't be able to add another task, and if you open the dev tools and inspect the console tab, you'll see a **401 Unauthorized** error.

 We accomplished our goal of ending a user's session, but the user can still see the contents of the webpage.
 Let's ensure we fully sign them out by refreshing the browser and redirecting them to the main sign-in page—forcing the user to reauthenticate.

 ### Sign a user out of the Todo app

-Under the `apps/todo-app/src/app/components/todolist.tsx` file.
-Find the function for creating a new task onNewTask function and add the following code to catch a 401 error and redirect them back to the login page.
+Open `apps/todo-app/src/app/components/todolist.tsx` and find 'onNewTask', the function that creates tasks.
+Add the following code to catch a 401 error and redirect the user back to the sign-in page.

 ```ts
  if (!res.ok)